jhpyle/docassemble/_docs/functions.md

 `objects_from_file()` is a utility function for initializing a group of objects from a [YAML] file written in a certain format.

+# Accessing redis server

+If you do not know what a [redis] server is, skip this section!

+The [background processes] feature of **docassemble** depends on a [redis] server being available.
+The server is also used to facilitate [live chat].

+Interview authors may want to make use of the [redis] server for purposes of storing information across users of a particular interview, keeping usage statistics, or other purposes.

+{% include side-by-side.html demo="redis" %}

+To use the [redis] server, use an [`objects`] section to create an object of type [`DARedis`].
+This object can now be used to communicate with the redis server, much as though it had been created by calling `redis.StrictRedis()`.

 # Writing your own functions

 There are two ways that you can write your own functions in